dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 Do you have any posts on how you structure the domain / business logic of the command handlers?
 Do you write all the database update code inside of the handlers?

-Finally do you abstract the libraries used for data access, such as abstracting the EF code behind an interface?
+Finally, do you abstract the libraries used for data access, such as abstracting the EF code behind an interface?

 Thank you.